 Midwife Love’s Informed Disclosure

 Questions you should consider when choosing your prenatal care and birth attendant.
 If someone doesn’t know their rates, they either do not want to divulge or don’t care about their outcome statistics.
-These statistics for Midwife Love reflect her 84 births from 2010-2013.
+These statistics for Midwife Love reflect her 103 births from 2010-2013.
 Previously she attended 544 births in Miami.
-Total births attended: 628
+Total births attended: 647

-- 1. What is your c-section rate?
+- What is your c-section rate?
 What have been the reasons?

-- 2. How do you feel about episiotomies?
+- How do you feel about episiotomies?
 When are they needed?

 I think they are unnecessary and lead to greater tearing.
 My episiotomy rate was 0%.
 I teach my clients perineal massage techniques and pushing methods to help avoid tearing.
 Natural tearing requires fewer stitches and heals quicker than episiotomies.
-First time moms remaining completely intact, needing not even 1 stitch after birth, my rate is 51%.First time moms: intact rate: 44%.
+Moms remaining completely intact, needing not even 1 stitch after birth, my rate is 51%.First time moms: intact rate: 44%.

-- 3. How long should my pregnancy continue?
+- How long should my pregnancy continue?
 When do you usually induce?